Thorney Technologies Continues Share Buy-Back

 Thorney Technologies Limited (AU:TEK) has released an update.

-Thorney Technologies Ltd has provided an update on its ongoing stock buy-back program, with 180,000 ordinary fully paid shares bought back on the previous day.
-The announcement on May 29, 2024, follows the company’s latest buy-back activity, bringing the total number of shares repurchased to 1,308,292.
-This step is part of Thorney Technologies’ strategy to manage its share capital effectively.
+Thorney Technologies Ltd has released an update on its ongoing share buy-back program, with 180,000 ordinary fully paid shares purchased on the previous day.
+This latest transaction brings the total number of shares bought back to 1,488,292.
+The buy-back is part of the company’s strategy to manage its capital effectively and is being executed on the market.

 For further insights into AU:TEK stock, check out TipRanks’ Stock Analysis page.